strathausen/blog/articles/index.md

 template: ./theme/index.mustache
 id: ''
-title: 'Johann Philipp Strathausen - hacker hipster'
+title: 'Johann Philipp Strathausen - indie hacker'
 description: 'Hi.
-I make software and co-founded UPcload.com - a company solving the fit problem in apparel shopping.
+I make software and co-founded UPcload / Fit Analytics - a company solving the fit problem in apparel shopping.
 This is where I blog about things I do.'
 relatives:
   - {direction: next, link: profile}